w3c/window-management/security_and_privacy.md

 ## 2.6 What information from the underlying platform, e.g. configuration data, is exposed by this specification to an origin?

-This API proposes exposing about 9-17 new properties for each connected screen, most of which directly correlate with underyling platform configuration data.
+This API proposes exposing about 10-18 new properties for each connected screen, most of which directly correlate with underlying platform configuration data.
-See ScreenInfo's definition for properties exposed and their respective utility.
+See `ScreenAdvanced` for all properties exposed and their respective utility.

 ## 2.7 Does this specification allow an origin access to sensors on a user’s device?

-No. If anything, this API may expose the presence of touch sensors associated with each display, but not access to sensor data itself.
+No. If anything, this API may expose the presence of touch or pen sensors associated with each display, but not access to sensor data itself.

 ## 2.8 What data does this specification expose to an origin?
 Please also document what data is identical to data exposed by other features, in the same or different contexts.

+The API exposes a new attribute and event on the `Screen` interface:
+* Whether the visual workspace extends over 2+ screens
+  * Not web-exposed, but inferrable when a site has windows on multiple screens
+* Events fired when Screen attributes change
+  * Not web-exposed, but observable with polling

-The API exposes a set of `ScreenInfo` objects, providing a snapshot of info about each connected display, similar in shape to the interface of the singlular [`Screen`](https://developer.mozilla.org/en-US/docs/Web/API/Screen) object currently available to each window, and similar to the set of `Screen` objects available to an origin if separate windows for that origin were placed on each of the connected screens, by aggregating the respective `window.screen` objects.
+The API exposes a set of `ScreenAdvanced` objects in a `Screens` interface, providing info about each connected display, extending the singular [`Screen`](https://developer.mozilla.org/en-US/docs/Web/API/Screen) object currently available to each window, and similar to the set of `Screen` objects available to an origin if separate windows for that origin were placed on each of the connected screens, by aggregating the respective `window.screen` objects.

-This API currently proposes exposing these properties on each ScreenInfo object:
+This API proposes exposing these properties on each `ScreenAdvanced` object:
 * The width of the available screen area
   * Standardized as [Screen.availWidth](https://drafts.csswg.org/cssom-view/#dom-screen-availwidth)
 * The height of the available screen area